Montana-Media-Arts/webDesignFall2024/_docs/topic-08/02-intro-style/page-04.md

 We will get more into styling backgrounds when we formally talk about CSS, but for now, you can do basic color styling using various **background** properties.

 Many structural elements can have background property values.
-If you have a busy page background, it is helpful to add a neutral background to a container (like a div) to keep your content legible and clean.
+If your page has a busy background, it is helpful to add a neutral background to a container (like a div) to keep your content legible and clean.
 We just did this in the previous section!

 ## Adding a Background Color